One killed in apartment shooting near Medical District - NewsBreak

 MEMPHIS, Tenn. — One person has died after being shot at an apartment complex near the Medical District on Sunday.

-Police responding to a shooting at the Jefferson Square Apartments just before 10 p.m.
+Police responded to a shooting at the Jefferson Square Apartments just before 10 p.m.
 Sunday.Mother charged after 3-year-old accidentally shoots himself to death

 A man was taken to Regional One where he later died from his injuries.